 Other information is also required as part of an application, including an application form, a covering statement from College as well as supervision reports and any formal marks received to date.
 For intermission on medical grounds, you will also have to sign a declaration form giving permission for medical evidence to be seen by a member of the Committee.
 You can, if you wish, also provide a brief statement yourself in support of your application and may wish to consult the Students' Unions' Advice Service regarding this.

 College will be required to state explicitly whether it supports your case.
-It is good practice for you to be made fully aware of all the documentation being submitted to the Applications Committee on your behalf.
+It is good practice for you to be made fully aware of all the documentation being submitted to the EAMC on your behalf.

 Before You Go

 Where possible, your Tutor will meet with you before you leave to go over any relevant documentation.
-This might include relevant sections from these notes, the Applications Committee guidance notes, College's statement to the Applications Committee, the application form, the declaration form permitting medical evidence to be viewed by members of the Applications Committee and generally ensuring all documentation is in order.
+This might include relevant sections from these notes, the EAMC guidance notes, College's statement to the EAMC, the application form, the declaration form permitting medical evidence to be viewed by members of the EAMC and generally ensuring all documentation is in order.

 Your Tutor will also want to discuss the method and frequency with which they might contact you whilst you are intermitting.
 It is not common for contact to be regular but you may appreciate an email or call at a certain point whilst you are away and your Tutor will want to consider what will be most helpful in your particular circumstances and what your preferences are in this respect.
 You may also wish to discuss access to the College Nurse or College Counsellor during intermission.

-It is the responsibility of College, normally your Tutor to write to you to confirm whether your application to intermit has been approved.
-Your Tutor should also provide a copy of the Applications Committee's letter to you.
-Approval to intermit may come with certain College-imposed or Applications Committee-imposed conditions which must be satisfied before you will be permitted to return to study.
+It is the responsibility of College, the Tutorial and Admissions Office or your Tutor, to write to you to confirm whether your application to intermit has been approved.
+A copy of the EAMC's letter will be emailed to you.
+Approval to intermit may come with certain College-imposed or EAMC-imposed conditions which must be satisfied before you will be permitted to return to study.
 Depending on the reason for intermitting, such conditions might include sitting a formal assessment, agreeing to a fitness to study plan, providing evidence that financial difficulties have been fully resolved or providing evidence of engagement with continuing medical treatment or psychological support.
 Any conditions should be clearly and unambiguously set out to you, along with any relevant deadlines, in writing, at the point that intermission is approved.
 If you have concerns about any of the conditions which have been imposed, you should approach your Tutor or Senior Tutor, or if you feel you need impartial support you can contact the Students' Unions' Advice Service.